chemosim-lab/OlfactoryReceptors/README.md

 - Response_to_odorants.ipynb
 - Basal_activity.ipynb

-Example output of the two notebooks:
+Example outputs of the two notebooks:
 - Response_to_odorants.html
 - Basal_activity.R